> Wedding Entertainment

 We had a vintage garden party theme, hiring in vintage crockery, table cloths and vintage lace napkins. (* Check out Alive Network's "Vintage Wedding Entertainment Ideas" blog post here)

 Our flowers were amazing – organic wild flowers grown in Shropshire by The Thoughtful Flower Company.

 We also had vintage tractors to bring all of our 80 guests from the church to the house.

 Please tell us about the running order and format of your day, including details of any live music or entertainment.

 At 2.15 pm our guests were collected from the hotel that most of them were staying at and brought by mini bus to St James Church.

-Solo singer and guitarist Kevin Stanley was at the church on their arrival and performed some of his own original music and some cover songs.
+Solo singer and guitarist Kevin Stanley was at the church on their arrival providing the ceremony music and performed some of his own original music and some cover songs.

 Flowers hung outside the church, and we had flowers at pew ends and a massive flower display in the font.

 I arrived at 3.00 pm and walked down the aisle to a song written especially for us by Kevin Stanley.

 Our church service consisted of three hymns, a reading, and a poem written for us by a friend.